 Too often things start out on the wrong foot if the customer starts the old “you gotta do a better price, because such and such can do it for half,” or “thanks for the info, I’m just going to get ten other quotes and then I’ll make a decision”.
 Trust me when I say this leaves a bad taste in the tradies mouth.
 It’s not that they don’t understand you need to get more than one quote, but it may make them feel like they have just wasted a bunch of their time, knowledge and effort for you to then use that information to try and find a cheaper alternative, which can be quite insulting and does nothing to foster a good working relationship if you do decide to use that person.
 If the price is fair and they tick all the other boxes engage them and keep them on side as much as possible.
 And here’s a another tip, if you’re around when the guys or girls are on site, offering a coffee or a cold drink goes a lot further than you might think.
 Just like you, tradesman like to feel appreciated and welcome in the place they are working and when they do, you will be surprised by the little extras they will do and not even charge you for.
 On the other hand if you treat them as hired labour who should just do as they are told, all I can say is good luck.
 I have been on both sides of the fence and nearly all of my friends and colleagues are tradesman and this topic and the topic of customers that are bad payers are the two most discussed amongst tradespeople.
 On that note, if you do have tradesman and they are doing a good job, pay them the agreed amounts on time, if you don’t you will have a hard time getting them back when you want them, even after you pay what is owed.
 This might all sound rather obvious to you, but take my word for it, this goes on all the time and the frustration is felt by both parties and is completely avoidable.
 Think of your renovation as a partnership, with both parties trying to achieve the same final result, not as you are the customer and you’re paying the bills, so you are the boss and when you say jump they are meant to say how high.
 If you have employed professionals, they will know what is required, you just need excellent communication lines open at all times so you don’t have any clashes, meet time frames and make the most of the person you have engaged.

 As important as it is to get the right people working on your project it is equally as important to have planned out every detail before making your first blow with a hammer.
 Planning is everything and is the key to sticking to budgets and having everything run smoothly, no detail is too small.
-Having a set of plans is just the beginning, you will need to work out every item that is to go into the house and quantities, the type of tiles, taps, cupboards, sinks, plaster, cornices, flooring, paint, colours, lights, electrical, rangehoods, stoves, even the fridge and so much more.
-You need this information to give to your builder or tradesman so you can get fixed quotes and to determine the correct spacing and location required for each item.
+Having a set of plans is just the beginning, you will need to work out every item that is to go into the house and quantities, the type of tiles, taps, cupboards, sinks, plaster, cornices, flooring, paint, colours, lights, electrical, range hoods, stoves, even the fridge and so much more.
+You need this information to give to your builder or tradesman so you can get fixed quotes and to determine the correct spacing, location and costs required for each item.
+If you’re on a strict budget, try sourcing your materials for your tradesman to fit.
+For example, you could find the perfect flooring.
+This would bring their overall cost down a little as they haven’t had to source the flooring themselves, saving them time and you some money.
 Also, if you organise these items before starting there will be no delays due to you not being able to source what you want when you need it.
 I’ll give you a basic example of why it is so important, on a set of drawings most architects draw the toilet showing the cistern inside the bathroom.
-Now what would happen if you hand that plan to your plumber and you buy a toilet that has a cistern that goes inside the wall?
+Now, what would happen if you hand that plan to your plumber and you buy a toilet that has a cistern that goes inside the wall?
 Chances are he will have put the pipes inside the bathroom instead of the wall and now will have to re-run them, not only that, but the carpenter won’t have set the frame up to fit it in, and in the worst case scenario, you may end up with a hole in the tiles in the floor then have to strip off new plaster, re-jig the timber framing, replace the plaster, re-run the plumbing and cut out a tile and put in a new one, all of which are going to add major costs and delays for such a little thing that could have been easily avoided had you handed the actual toilet to the plumber at the beginning of the job!
 On top of that you are going to have ticked off tradies.
 No-one likes having to redo work they have already completed once and they are going to charge you heavily, especially if they have to come back to the job to make the changes and who knows when they will be able to fit you into their busy schedules.
 Pre purchasing as much as you can will give you the opportunity to take advantage of any specials that arise or simply put you in a better bargaining position when you have time on your side.
 You can, at many places, pay for the items and pick them up or have them delivered when you are ready for them, however, there are some stores that will not want to hold them for you and you may need to store them yourself.
 On many occasions I have hired a container to put on site where I can store materials dryly and safely over the renovation, if you don’t have a garage you might want to look into this as an option, it is cheap insurance and excellent storage, this will save you stacking materials in the areas where you are trying to work where you run the risk of damage and you will be constantly moving them around to give you space to work.

 When designing your spaces give a great deal of consideration to light, believe it or not getting the lighting correct will make a massive difference to how a room looks and feels.
 You will want to give careful consideration to the positioning of windows and the type of windows you use.
 I have a carpenter friend who, when he was designing his extension and renovation, went out into his back yard with a stick at different times of the day over several months and held it up at different heights in different locations to see where the light would enter the house and then designed his widows accordingly.
 He found at certain times of the year he would lose a lot of light early in the day so he added two triangular windows high up in the walls and now has light filling the room right up until the time the sun drops below the horizon, he also placed them so he would never have direct sunlight on the screen of his tv.
 Some other things to consider is the type of lights you are going to use and how they will effect the colours in your rooms.
 Light is measured in degrees kelvin and depending on the kelvin output of the light source, your colours will look very different, a white wall can look anything from white to yellow to blue.
 Therefore, before you choose colour schemes you must have the style of light you intend to use and shine it on your samples to see how it looks, you should also view them in the daylight.